 Every year there are places for six mentors and six mentees, with training provided by a skilled expert, all online.

-Our programme will assist in the development of commercial and people skills, confidence, strategic thinking & performance.
+The programme is designed to assist in the development of commercial and people skills, confidence, strategic thinking and performance.
 Mentoring, and the use of simple coaching techniques, can enhance the culture of any organisation by helping people to realise their potential.

 Who can be a mentee?

 - May be in a junior, supervisor, management, or head of department role

 - Can come from any area of the sector, based in any location at any age

 - Can identify some professional and/or personal goals to work toward in the programme

 - You may be introverted or someone not usually in a position of leadership who wants to develop skills – it’s open to everyone, but you must be motivated and dedicated to engage with your mentor

 - May be a head of department, team leader, or director/CEO

 - Has some line management or leadership experience